CookingMeister/tech-blog-sequelize/README.md

 * Add a comment to an existing post.
 * Click on the dashboard link to go to your dashboard.
 * From the dashboard, existing users can create, edit, and delete their own posts.
-* Option to delete your user profile.
+* Option to update or delete your user profile.

 ## Built With